 Town Administrator Bailey-Hedgepeth explained the resolution to the Council.
-Replacing the current Port Towns bus would provide a sustainable and more reliable form of transportation for seniors and disabled residents.
-The electric vehicles would also provide initiatives aimed at reducing emissions and operational costs.
-This would also be done in collaboration with the neighboring towns.
-The Town of Colmar Manor passed a similar resolution of support that will be sent with the application at the end of the month.
+Replacing the Port Towns bus would provide reliable and sustainable transportation for seniors and disabled residents.
+This would also involve collaborating with neighboring Port Towns.
+Town Clerk Watson read the resolution in the record.